reimark/writing/blog/switch-to-https-now-for-free.md

 <div class="callout">
 <strong>Important:</strong> the StartSSL free Class 1 certificate is good for just <strong>1 year</strong>.
 Don't forget to renew it before then!
 Set a calendar reminder or something!
-<br/><br/>
-If you want a longer lifespan of 2 years, you can get a <a href="https://www.startssl.com/?app=34">Class 2 Identity</a> certificate, just be prepared to pay $60 and get your address verified (possibly through the physical mail!).
 </div>

 ## Setup with other common hosts